Creating Lines and Polygons

 An important note about line style: lines styles other than the basic solid line can have a disproportionate effect on your map display times.
 Adding a lot of custom line styles to your map could make your map very slow to work with as you add new objects or pan (move the view around) the map around.

-For a polygon, the edit box is nearly the same but in place of the line style function it has a polygon fill option.
-The default for this setting is 10%, which means the polygon will be filled in with the polygon color at the indicated opacity level of 10%.
+For a polygon, the edit box is identical to the line edit box.
+However the Edit Style dialog has a polygon fill option instead of style choices..
+The default for this setting is 10 20%, which means the polygon will be filled in with the polygon color at the indicated opacity level of 20%.
+The default for this setting is 10%, which means the polygon will be filled in with the polygon color at the indicated opacity level of 20%.

 polygon edit box